Create a basic Data Flow

 If you're unsure which collections you want to keep or remove, you can look at their schemas.

-Flow displays these specifications as JSON in a read-only editor.
+In the Output Collections browser, select a collection and click the Collection tab to view its schema and collection key. .
 For many source systems, you'll notice that the collection schemas are quite permissive.
 You'll have the option to apply more restrictive schemas later, when you materialize the collections.

-If you made any changes in the Collection Editor, click Next again.
+If you made any changes to output collections, click Next again.

 Click Materialize collections to continue.